-During deep relaxation, sensations of intense heat, icy cold, or a burning feeling sometimes occur.
-The deeply relaxing person may have a sudden itch that comes and goes.
-She may experience feelings of tingling or even a temporary numbness in some part of the body, or may feel pulsations coursing through the body or over the top of the head.
 Often these sensations are pleasant.
 Occasionally they are disturbing, as if an ‘electric current’ was running through the body, or as if there was ‘a steel band around the head’ or a sudden tightness in certain parts of the body.
 Relaxers sometimes even perspire profusely, shiver or find themselves trembling, or if tension release is particularly intense, their hearts may pound or they may breathe rapidly.
-These reactions seem ultimately to be useful in ‘unwinding,’ because the result of such a seemingly difficult session is often deep relaxation afterward.
+Ultimately, these reactions seem to be useful in ‘unwinding,’ because the result of such a seemingly difficult session is often deep relaxation afterward.

-A person in a state of deep relaxation sometimes has other experiences as well.
-He or she may have the impression of almost ‘smelling’ certain scents, as though ‘in a barn and there is hay which smells good’, or ‘on a beach feeling the wind and breathing in the strong salty smell of the sea’, or ‘in grandmother’s kitchen breathing the scent of freshly baked bread’.
+Sometimes, a person in a state of deep relaxation has other experiences as well.
+He or she may have the impression of almost ‘smelling’ certain scents, as though ‘in a barn and there is hay that smells good’, or ‘on a beach feeling the wind and breathing in the strong salty smell of the sea’, or ‘in grandmother’s kitchen breathing the scent of freshly baked bread’.
 Smells – pleasant, unpleasant or neutral – can seem startlingly real at that time.
 In the same way, the relaxer may experience vivid sensations of taste, such as that of freshly ground pepper on the tongue, or of milk, or honey, or mustard, and the like.

 The person’s concept of his or her own body may also change during deep relaxation: meditators’ hands may feel as though they were ‘as large as the room’ or the person’s head may feel ‘like a blown-up balloon’.
 The individual may even feel as though his or her legs, arms or head were separated from the body or that there is no body; or the individual may experience him or herself as incredibly ‘tiny’.
 Such sensations are often pleasant.